Lesson video

 Before I reveal what the word is, I want you to take a really close look at this picture.

 What is happening?
 How does Grit seem?
 How do you think we could describe Grit?
-Pause the video and have a moment to think about this or discuss it with your partner, your class or who ever you're with.
+Pause the video now and have a moment to think about this, or discuss it with your partner, your class, or whoever you're with.

 Okay, so Grit seems really sad in this picture, doesn't he?
-And we know that in this lesson, we are looking associated with feeling sad.
+And we know that we are, in this lesson, we are looking at words associated with feeling sad.

-He's wearing clothes that are really dishevelled and old.
+He's wearing clothes that are really disheveled and old.

 So the word for this picture is desolate.

-How you feel when you lose everything and you are all alone, and you can see that in the picture there that Grit really does seem very alone, doesn't he?
+And you can see that in the picture there, that Grit really does seem very alone, doesn't he?
 And he hasn't got anything on him.

-These words are synonyms of desolate when we use it as emotion, to describe how you're feeling sad.
+These words are synonyms of desolate when we use it as an emotion to describe how you're feeling sad.

-Let's have a look at the word in sentence.
+Let's have a look at the word in a sentence.

 Desolate is an adjective, so the word pairs are all nouns today.

-A desolate wasteland, that's a big, expansive land where nothing really exists.
+A desolate wasteland, that's a big expanse of land where nothing really exists.

 There's no houses, no buildings, no trees and plants.